Program Admission Requirements:

 - Successful completion of interview by Selection Committee of the EMS Paramedic Program at Central Washington University

 - To be eligible for matriculation in the EMS Paramedicine major, all candidates must complete the General Education requirements prior to enrolling into courses of the major.
 General Education Requirements may also be satisfied with the appropriate Associates Degree for transfer.
+PLEASE NOTE: Fulfillment of the General Education requirements is necessary for graduation and falls under the review by the Office of Admissions and not the EMS Paramedicine Program.
 For more information on the General Education requirements, please go to: http://www.cwu.edu/academic-advising/general-education-requirements

 Coursework Required for Program Entry:

 - Completion of college level anatomy and physiology series of ten or more credits with a 2.0 GPA or greater.
 CWU's EXSC 350 and EXSC 351 is preferred.
 BIOL 355 and BIOL 356 (and labs), or equivalent, are acceptable as an alternative.

 - Completion of EMS 440-Medical Mathematics and Medical Terminology in the Summer Quarter with a 2.0 GPA or greater in advance of entry into the Program.